tboone91/Marine-tree/README.md

 ## DETAILED DESCRIPTION OF THE DATA FILE

-This dataset consists of three files which contains:
+This dataset consists of the following files:

 * marine_images.zip : all images
 * 6 files with the format <train/test>\_labels\_<comp/temp/trop>.csv which contains: